-- Awareness: The stage in which they are weighing their options and aren't sure if they want to attend private school in general
+- Awareness: The stage in which they are weighing their options and aren't sure if they want to attend a private school in general

 - Consideration: The stage in which they are choosing the private schools they want to learn more about

-For content, you'll want to focus on value propositions, authentic content and visual content to nudge your prospect down the funnel.
+For content, you'll want to focus on value propositions, authentic content, and visual content to nudge your prospect down the funnel.
 Once your content is in place, you'll need to make that conversion as easy as possible.

-Shorten Forms on a Unique Landing Page
+2. Shorten Forms on a Unique Landing Page

-In all industries, when the length of a form is shortened, the conversion rates are higher — much higher:
+When the length of a form is shortened, the conversion rates are higher — much higher:

 - There is a 120% increase in conversions when you reduce the number of form fields from 11 to 4